-Judging by its ingredients alone, Emma Lou’s Homemade Kitchen Dog Food looks like an above-average product.
+Based on its ingredients alone, Emma Lou’s Homemade Kitchen looks like an above-average wet product.

 As a group, the brand features an average protein content of 51% and a mean fat level of 30%.
 Together, these figures suggest a carbohydrate content of 11% for the overall product line.

 And a fat-to-protein ratio of about 58%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical refrigerated dog food.